palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

 Now that the axes are there, we're finally ready to draw our bars.
-D3 handles it's data by binding the data to the SVG elements - hence the name: "Data Driven Documents."
+D3 handles its data by binding the records to the SVG elements - hence the name: "Data Driven Documents."

 The format seems a little strange at first, because you're selecting elements, then binding data to the selection, then creating elements that are bound to the data.
 You do this by chaining two methods, ``.data()``, which determines the data set that you're binding, and ``.enter()``, which iterates over the data set.